ecc1/gnarl/README.md

 This project has been developed and tested on a TTGO version 1 ESP32 868/915 MHz LoRa OLED module, which contains an ESP32 SoC, an RFM95 LoRa radio, a 128x64 pixel SSD1306 OLED display, and a LiPo battery charger.
+The version without OLED display is supported as well (see below in Software setup).

 The module has two push-buttons.
 One is hard-wired to reset the board;